Foadsf/Cmathtuts/BLAS/readme.txt

-to compile these examples you need to have BLAS library installed. to do this you have two possibilities:
+to compile these examples you need to have BLAS library installed. to do this you have several possibilities:
 1. use existing capabilities of your operating system 1.1. ubuntu: on ubuntu you need build-essential and libblas-dev